berkaybarisalgun/Library-Management-System-For-Schools/README.md

 # Changelog

 # v1.0.0(2023-02-06)
-Fixed a bug where the application was crashing when opening certain files Improved code readability by using descriptive variable names and adding comments where necessary
+Fixed a bug where the application was crashing when opening certain files<br>
+Improved code readability by using descriptive variable names and adding comments where necessary